-Delicious, smoky, tender, juicy, & flavorful, Smoked Whole Chicken delivers on every level.
+Delicious, smoky, tender, juicy, & flavorful, a Whole Smoked Chicken delivers on every level.
 There is something beautiful about a whole smoked chicken.
 The crispy skin, the tender breast, or the juicy drumstick.
-Whatever you choose you are in for a treat.
+Whatever you choose, you are in for a treat.

-Butter - Butter is key to helping keep the chicken moist and get that skin crispy.
+Butter - Salted butter is key to helping keep the chicken moist and get that skin crispy.
 It also adds a wonderful flavor to the meat.

 Step One: Prepare the bird.
 If you purchased a frozen chicken, make sure to thaw it before cooking.
 Remove it from the packaging and take out anything from the cavities.
 Many times your bird may come with organ meat and the neck stowed away in the cavity.
 You can use these for soup or gravy, otherwise, you can disregard them.
 Rinse the chicken with cold water and pat it dry with paper towels.

-Step Two: Place the chicken on a baking sheet.
-Using a sharp knife make a few incisions straight into the breast and legs.
+Step Two: Using a sharp knife, make a few incisions straight into the breast and legs.
 Make wedge-shaped slices of butter and gently shove the butter into the incisions.
-This butter will melt and baste the chicken as it slowly smokes.
+This butter will melt and baste as it slowly smokes, equaling the most juicy chicken.
 For any remaining butter, rub it all over the outside of the chicken and tuck it under the skin as well.

-Tip: I recommend leaving a meat thermometer in the chicken as it cooks to monitor the internal temperature.
+I recommend leaving a meat thermometer in the chicken as it cooks to monitor the internal temperature.
 Place it in the thickest part of the breast.
-When it reaches 165°F, I recommend using an instant-read thermometer to test different areas of the chicken to ensure it is cooked evenly.
+When it reaches 165°F, I recommend using an instant read thermometer to test different areas of the chicken to ensure it is cooked evenly.
 Check the leg, thigh, and breast for doneness.

 Common Questions